w314/notes/javaNotes/javaQA.md

 `Multiplicity` defines the relationship between two tables

+There are 4 different multiplicity relationships

 - one to one
+  - implementation: the table that references the other table must have a foreign key column to the referenced table.
+This column must have a UNIQUE constraint applied to it.
+  - example: student - backpack
 - one to many
+  - implementation: the "many" table would have a foreign key to the "one" table
+  - example: albums - songs
 - many to one
+  - same as one to many
 - many to many

-There are 4 different multiplicity relationships
+  - implementation: a third table needs to be created (called a junction table) that has a foreign key to both tables
+  - example: doctor -patient

 ### 88 Describe what a join is and explain the different types of joins we can create.